deepster/Airbnb-data-in-Tableau/README.md

 # Tableau-Test-Run
-Experimenting using Tableau for exploratory data analysis (EDA)
+Experimenting using Tableau to create a UI for exploratory data analysis (EDA)
+Note: further EDA would need to be done utilizing other visualizations such as scatterplots, bar plots, etc.

 Tableau Dashboard can be found at: https://public.tableau.com/profile/deepster#!/
 ## About the Dataset